-Co-supervision - shared responsibility for clinical supervision between two Educators or between a Educator and Certified Educator Candidate.
-A Educator and SES may also share responsibility in provision of supervisory program activities for CPE students, but the SES may not function as a student's supervisor.
+Co-supervision - shared responsibility for clinical supervision between two Educators or between a Educator and an ACPE Certified Educator Candidate.
+An Educator and SES may also share responsibility in provision of supervisory program activities for CPE students, but the SES may not function as a student's supervisor.